mderakh3/RegSCOUT/README.md

 __Step 11: Postprocessing__

 In the postprocessing directory:
-- part_1, part_2, and part_3 scripts generate tables and figures for the manuscript.
+- part_1, part_2, part_3, and loci_plot scripts generate tables and figures for the manuscript.

 __Abbreviations__